skyformat99/spreedbox-wlan/README.md

 To connect to the Spreedbox web interface when using the Wi-Fi hotspot, open up a web browser and go to https://spreedbox/ or https://192.168.43.1/.

+### Link-seen mark

+Spreedbox wlan automatically disables the hotspot, by creating a `link-seen` marker file at `/run/spreedbox/wland/seen-link`.
+The file is created whenever there was a link on any network device not managed by the hotspot for longer than 30 seconds.
+Also the flag is removed automatically whenever the network configuration changes.
+The location at `/run` is not persistent, mean every boot starts without the flag set and allows the hotspot to start when all the other conditions are met.

 ### Wi-Fi hotspot network